-We can now calculate the SDG Finaning Gap for LIDC countries as follows:
+We can now calculate the SDG Financing Gap for LIDC countries as follows:

-SDG Financing Gap = SDG Budget Needs - (Revnues + Borrowing) all measured as a percent of GDP.
+SDG Financing Gap = SDG Budget Needs - (Revenues plus Borrowing) all measured as a percent of GDP.
 The relevant assumptions are shown in Table 9.

-The key fact is the large SDG financing gap facing the Low-Income Countries, an estimated 19% of GDP.
-This is the result of budgetary financing needs of around 46% of GDP compared with domestic revenue mobilization on the order of 24% of GDP and permissible market borrowing on the order of 3% of GDP.
-The OLIDCs also confront a significant but smaller financing gap, of around 8% of GDP.
+The key fact is the large SDG financing gap facing the Low-Income Countries, an estimated 19 percent of GDP.
+This is the result of budgetary financing needs of around 47 percent of GDP compared with domestic revenue mobilization on the order of 24 percent of GDP and permissible market borrowing on the order of 3 percent of GDP.
+The OLIDCs also confront a significant but smaller financing gap, of around 8 percent of GDP.

 To turn these estimates into current dollars, we multiply the budget gaps by the GDP per capita and population in the LICs and OLIDCs.
-The total estimated financing gap for all LICs comes to around \$173 billion and around \$180 billion for the OLIDCs, amassing to a total financing gap for all LIDCs on the order of \$350 billion.
+The total estimated financing gap for all LICs comes to around US\$173 billion and around US\$180 billion for the OLIDCs, amassing to a total financing gap for all LIDCs on the order of US\$350 billion.
 We regard these to be conservative estimates of the total LIDC SDG financing gap as they assume significant increases in domestic budget revenues as a share of GDP and the possibility for universal service coverage at very low costs.

-Table 9.
-The SDG Financing Gap (as a % GDP unless otherwise noted) rabic of the obe thianoning cap (as a % obt atmoss serior wise fielda)
+TABLE 9.
+The SDG Financing Gap (as a % GDP unless otherwise noted)

-LIC (\$1,100 during 2018-2030) OLIDC (\$2,500 during 2018-2030)
+LIC (US\$1,100 DURING 2018-2030) OLIDC (US\$2,500 DURING 2018-2030)

 SDG Needs 46 39

 Domestic Revenue Capacity 24 29

 Borrowing Capacity 3 2

 Financing Gap 19 8

 Gap per Capita \$209 \$200

-Population Average (2018- 2030) 830 million 900 million
+Population Average (2018-2030) 830 million 900 million

-Annual Financing Gap (2018- 2030) \$173 billion \$180 billion
+Annual Financing Gap (2018-2030) \$173 billion \$180 billion